sandeepsnairms/MongoMigrationWebBasedUtility/README.md

 Effortlessly migrate your MongoDB collections while maintaining control, security, and scalability.
 Begin your migration today and unlock the full potential of Azure Cosmos DB!

-## Deployment Steps
+## Azure Deployment

-You can deploy the utility either by compiling the source files or by using the precompiled binaries.
+Follow these steps to migrate data from a cloud-based MongoDB VM or MongoDB Atlas.
+You can deploy the utility either by building it from the source files or using the precompiled binaries.

 ### Prerequisites